Mariana-Tek/mariana-at-the-movies/README.md

 ```

-AND you can your project running on http://localhost:5000/movies
+AND you can see your project running on http://localhost:5000/movies